Brently Heilbron: Career

-In 1999, he was called Austin's best stand-up comic in the Arts and Entertainment section of the Austin Chronicle..
-The Austin Chronicle described Brently as "one of the most prolific and inventive comics anywhere".

-In 2012, Brently led supporters and friends of Leslie Cochran in organizing Leslie Fest to pay tribute to the Austin icon and raise money for Hospice Austin.
+In 2012, Heilbron led supporters and friends of Leslie Cochran in organizing Leslie Fest to pay tribute to the Austin icon and raise money for Hospice Austin.

 In 2016, he created a comedy series for PBS called Stand Up Empire.
 In 2017, his emo puppet band Fragile Rock was featured on NPR's Tiny Desk Concerts.

-In 2019, Brently worked with director Robert Rodriguez twice; as the psychotic Doc Sock in Red 11 and superhero Crushing Low in We Can Be Heroes.
+In 2019, Heilbron worked with director Robert Rodriguez twice; as the psychotic Doc Sock in Red 11 and superhero Crushing Low in We Can Be Heroes.

-In 2020, Brently appeared in the Netflix film We Can Be Heroes, in which the characters of The Adventures of Sharkboy and Lavagirl in 3-D also appeared.
-44 million families watched the film in the first our weeks and shortly after, it was announced Rodriguez would be developing a sequel for Netflix.
-As of 2023, it was the 6th most streamed Netflix film of all time.
+In 2020, Heilbron appeared in the Netflix film We Can Be Heroes, in which the characters of The Adventures of Sharkboy and Lavagirl in 3-D also appeared.
+Forty-four million families watched the film in its first four weeks, and shortly afterward, it was announced that Rodriguez would be developing a sequel for Netflix.
+As of 2023, it was the sixth-most-streamed Netflix film of all time.

-In 2022, it was announced that Fragile Rock will return to SXSW for a 6th time.
+In 2022, it was announced that Fragile Rock would return to SXSW for a sixth time.

-In 2023, Brently wrote the book and songs for a "FuQusical" about a young Greg Abbott.
+In 2023, Heilbron wrote the book and songs for a "FuQusical" about a young Greg Abbott.